2023 Java roadmap for developers

 Java generics

-Java’s type system can be overwhelming at the start, and most developers gloss over Java generics at the onset of their learning.
+Java’s type system can be overwhelming at the start, and most developers gloss over Java generics at the onset of their learning journey.

-However, a strong knowledge of generics in Java will give you a deeper understanding of how Java works, and more importantly, how Java differentiates itself from languages like Python and JavaScript.
+However, a strong knowledge of generics in Java will give you a deeper understanding of how Java works — and more importantly, how Java differentiates itself from languages such as Python and JavaScript.

 Java modules

-Java’s module system is relatively new, and it’s often skipped as developers learn the language.
-Modules tend to be an unnecessary distraction at the start, yet they are an incredibly powerful feature of the Java platform, and developers are wont to learn it.
+Java’s module system is relatively new, and developers who are learning the language often skip modules as an unnecessary distraction.
+Yet, they are an incredibly powerful feature of the Java platform, and developers are wont to learn it.

-Exception handling another topic new learners often put off at the start.
+Exception handling is another topic that new Java learners often put off at the start.

 Developers need to learn the fundamentals of the try…catch…finally block in Java, along with helpful syntactic sugar such as:

-To search and parse text, nothing beats RegEx.
-However, Regular Expression do require a day or two of practice to get the syntax right.
+To search and parse text, nothing beats Regular Expressions, or RegEx.
+However, they do require a day or two of practice to get the syntax right.

 Learn RegEx.